BaroudLab/napari-griottes/README.md

 ### Starting with Segmented cells

 1. Open sample data: File / Open Sample / napari-griottes1 / Zebrafish 2D with labels
-2. Convert the segmented layer to napari labels (right click - Convert to labels)
+2. Select the top layer and covert it to labels (right click - Convert to labels)
+3. Run the plugin once to get the centers of labels
+4. Run the plugin twice to get the connections
-3. Proceed with graph creation
+5. Proceed with graph creation
 ![Screenshot from cells graphs mp4](https://user-images.githubusercontent.com/11408456/167372895-3c9036b9-af50-4575-bcf3-1805eb261bd7.png)